-- 1. The probability of an animal, nest, or lek experiencing overflights more than once per day would be low due to the random nature of flight within the MOAs and the large area of land overflown. - The majority of greater sage-grouse leks within the region of influence are currently experiencing aircraft overflights at altitudes of less than 200 feet AGL with no known impacts to lekking behavior or populations. - 3.
-The majority of greater sage-grouse leks within the region of influence are currently experiencing sonic booms with no known impacts to lekking behavior or populations. - 4.
-The majority of aircraft operations within the MOAs would occur at altitudes greater than the minimum altitude (floor). - 5.
-Averaged noise levels within the proposed MOAs would be 55 dBA DNL and within the Reno MOA would be less than 50 dBA DNL.

-- 6. Noise levels from sonic booms within the Supersonic Operating Areas would only reach a maximum 52 dB C-weighted DNL. - 7.
-The majority of the literature suggests that wildlife species exhibit adaptation, acclimation, and habituation after repeated exposure to jet aircraft overflights and associated noise, including sonic booms, and that there are no adverse impacts to wildlife species from aircraft overflights.
+- 1. The probability of an animal, nest, or lek experiencing overflights more than once per day would be low due to the random nature of flight within the MOAs and the large area of land overflown. - 2.
+The majority of greater sage-grouse leks within the region of influence are currently experiencing aircraft overflights at altitudes of less than 200 feet AGL. - 3.
+The majority of aircraft operations within the MOAs would occur at altitudes greater than the minimum altitude (floor). - 4.
+Averaged noise levels within the proposed MOAs would be 55 dBA DNL and within the Reno MOA would be less than 50 dBA DNL. - 5.
+Noise levels from sonic booms within the Supersonic Operating Areas would only reach a maximum 52 dB C-weighted DNL. - 6.
+The majority of the literature suggests that wildlife species may exhibit adaptation, acclimation, or habituation after repeated exposure to jet aircraft overflights and associated noise, including sonic booms, and that there are no adverse impacts on wildlife populations from aircraft overflights (see Section 3.10.3.1.1, Noise).